UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 Can I upgrade gradually, or do I need to replace everything at once?

 Gradual upgrades are possible and often recommended.
 Start with the gateway and core switch, then migrate access points zone by zone.
-However, to achieve full Wi-Fi 7 performance, the entire path from gateway to access point must support 10 GbE speeds.
+To get full Wi-Fi 7 throughput from U7 Pro XG/XGS access points, the path from switch to AP needs 10 GbE, but the gateway and WAN side can be upgraded independently.

 Planning a 2026 Deployment